StamusNetworks/suricata-4-analysts/source/file-analysis.rst

        sid:2013730; rev:4; \\
     )

 This is triggering on https://www.exploit-db.com/exploits/17896 that is a DOS on Activex.
 This signature is over the HTTP protocol and it is using the `file.data` keyword.
-This happens because the HTTP protocol is usually compressing the data sent from the server to lower the bandwith.
+This happens because the HTTP protocol is usually compressing the data sent from the server to lower the bandwidth.
 As a result, a simple match on the content would have failed.
 By using a content match on `file.data`, we ensure a correct match on the content that is seen by the browser  even if there is server-side compression as Suricata will uncompress the content to pass the clear text content to the `file.data` keyword.

 The matching done in the signature is an interesting use of sticky buffer.
 It first does multiple content matches to check that all fixed string parts of the attack are there.
 This lowers the risk of evaluating the costly regular expression that is used as a final check for the presence of the